lightbend/paradox/README.markdown

 ![multi_snip](docs/multi_snip.png)

-In order to specify your snippet source paths off a certain base directory you can define a `snippet.base_dir` property, e.g. like this:
+In order to specify your snippet source paths off a certain base directory you can define a `snippet.base_dir` property either in the page's front matter or globally like this (for example):

 ```sbt
 paradoxProperties in Compile ++= Map(